SpyropoulosAntonis/JobFinder/README.md

-# Job Finder an modern react App
+# Job Finder a modern react App

 Search and find Jobs around the world fast and easy, Works with open GraphQL API